-Customer retention is often an overlooked aspect of a business.
+Customer retention is another critical stage of any customer lifecycle and is often an overlooked aspect of a business.
 We tend to think that the hustle ends when we have secured a customer.
-This is the reason why we spend 11 times more on recruiting new customers than retaining existing ones, according to Brand Keys.
+The very reason why we spend 11 times more on recruiting new customers than retaining existing ones, according to Brand Keys.
 On the contrary, according to a Bain and Company report, a mere 5% increase in customer retention correlates with at least a 25% increase in profit.

-While customer support remains the top reason for a customer to stay with or leave your products/services, regular customer conversations are also necessary to make sure that you do not lose touch with your customers.
-Many businesses do not communicate enough with their customer post-sale.
-This is one of the top reason for churn and thus low growth of the company.
+While customer support remains the top reason for a customer to stay with or leave your products/services, regular customer conversations are also necessary to ensure that you do not lose touch with your customers.
+Many businesses do not communicate enough with their customers post-sale.
+One of the top reasons for churn and thus low growth of the company.
 Hence, the use of marketing automation at the retention stage is a rarity.

-There is an abundance of marketing automation use-cases at retention stage such as:
+There is an abundance of marketing automation use-cases at the retention stage, such as:

 - Delivering your educational content

 - Updating about their progress with the product

 - Data-driven reports of their performance for a period